edwardcallow/tesco-jargon/w.md

 > ![Stock control](assets/images/tag-stockcontrol.png)

 #### Waste mode
 Function on progress tills to waste products without using a handheld computer.
+Available to operators with privilege level 6 and above.
 > See also [progress](p.md#progress) and [waste](w.md#waste).
 > ![Checkouts](assets/images/tag-checkouts.png)